Updated: Nov 5, 2021

 Wrong Type Of Training

 In addition to not training enough, you might be doing the wrong type of training.
 As I touched on above, cardio and classes aren't necessarily the most efficient way to lose body fat.
-Resistance training helps to build muscle which helps the body burn more fat throughout the day and a hard resistance training session increases the amount of calories you burn after you finish the workout.
+Resistance training helps to build muscle which helps the body burn more fat throughout the day and a hard resistance training session increases the number of calories you burn after you finish the workout.
 High-intensity interval training is a better way to burn fat and takes up less time.

 Training Too Much

 Yes, you can train too much!
 The amount of exercise you can do is dependant on your ability to recover from it.
 Failure to recover from the stresses of exercise can lead to over-training.
-Over-training is characterised by mood, hormonal and physiological changes which contribute to weight gain.
-Chief among these changes are the increased levels of cortisol (a stress hormone) and other hormonal imbalances which can lead to increased fat storage.
+Over-training is characterised by mood, hormonal and physiological changes that contribute to weight gain.
+Chief among these changes is the increased levels of cortisol (a stress hormone) and other hormonal imbalances which can lead to increased fat storage.

 Aim to perform a combination of 3-5 resistance workouts and high-intensity cardiovascular workouts per week.
 Compliment this with daily activities such as fasted walking (before breakfast where possible) and generally increased activity levels throughout the day.